petzval/btferret/README.md

 These files are available.

 ```
-keyboard.c/keyboard.txt - The Pi acts as a Bluetooth keyboard
+keyboard.c/py and keyboard.txt - The Pi acts as a Bluetooth keyboard
 ```

 This is the keyboard.txt devices file that specifies an HID device: